wp-plugins/w4-post-list/readme.txt

 3. Preview 2

 == Changelog ==
+= 2.0.5 =
+* New: Use shortcode [user_avatar] to display users avatar.
+* Fix: User meta wasn't working at all earlier, just made it to work.

 = 2.0.4 =
 * New: Display Post term names or slugs in plain text mode rather than link (https://wordpress.org/support/topic/feature-request-289)
 = 2.0.3 =
 * New: Meta Query with dynamic DATE value (https://wordpress.org/support/topic/meta-query-need-help-with-dynamic-value) = 2.0.2 =